Azure/portaldocs/portal-sdk/generated/portalfx-blade-viewmodel.md

 /**
  * Textbox control containing the user's name.
  */
-public nameTextBox: TextBox.ViewModel;
+public nameTextBox: any;

 /**
  * Observable containing either a numeric textbox or a textbox.
  */
-public smartPhone: KnockoutObservable<TextBox.ViewModel>;
+public smartPhone: KnockoutObservable<any>;

 /**
  * OK button for submitting updated user data back to server.